 personal statement.
 If you are applying for a preliminary year and a residency,

 you will need only one personal statement, focused on the residency

 specialty.
 You may add a paragraph at the end of that statement to discuss

 what you are looking for in a preliminary program.

-Before drafting your personal statement, please use OSA’s Worksheet for the Personal Statement to help you organize your thoughts.
+Before drafting your personal statement, please use the information below to help you organize your thoughts.

 A suggested structure for your personal statement might be: